DIYtranscriptomics/DIYtranscriptomics.github.io/_projects/2019-01-12-Lecture_intro.markdown

 ### How to participate in labs

 [Labs](https://diytranscriptomics.com/lab/) are focused on gaining hands-on experience working with transriptomic datasets in R/bioconductor and are offered in-person at the University of Pennsylvania.
-Unfortunately we do not currently have a good way for learners to participate virtually.
-However, as with the lectures, take note of the date listed on each lab card.
+We are currently experimenting with live streaming labs through our course discord page, which you can learn more about **[here](https://diytranscriptomics.com/community)**.
+As with the lectures, take note of the date listed on each lab card.
 Although general descriptions are always visible for each lab, specific materials and questions are only displayed beginning on the date shown on each card.

 ### Join our Discord community

-You can join our Discord community by clicking [here](https://discord.gg/VpjD2pWHDX).
+You can join our Discord community by clicking **[here](https://discord.gg/VpjD2pWHDX)**.
 The video below explains how we'll use this community page during the course.

 ## In-person learners